What is Occult? What is Biblical?

 Any person who seeks God outside His Word and sacraments is on a wrong path.
 But sometimes occultists dress up their practices as if they were based on the Word: we see this blatantly in the Charismatic Churches.

 Although Christian (so-called) occultists dress up their religion as if it were biblical, satanic influence can be seen in the way they actually suppress the Word of God.
-Satan wants to keep people away from the Bible, because they might find the truth there.
-In many Churches, people will correct you or exclude you if you show too much concern for the truth and teachings of Scripture.
-The wife of a Charismatic pastor told me not to refer to the Scriptures in our Alpha classes, where we were trying to lead people to Christ—no, she said to me, do not even open the Bible!
-And I know a couple who were actually dismissed from an apostate Church for asking a priest to teach from the Bible.
+The Satanic battle, the occult vs. the Bible, is real.
+Satan wants to keep people away from the Bible because they will find the truth there.
+I found that in Charismatic churches people rebuked or excluded me when I showed concern for the teachings of Scripture.
+The wife of a Charismatic pastor actually told me not to refer to the Scriptures in our Alpha classes, where we were trying to lead people to Christ.
+She instructed me not to open the Bible.